tomcl/V2releases/README.md

 ### Linux

-* It seems to work easily on most distros
+* It seems to work on most distros
 * Unzip the download
+  - (Thanks Haydn Perry).
+Some unzip tools (notably the GUI unzip on Ubunto) do not correctly translate the zipped file paths from Windows to Linux form and so mangle paths.
+The work-around is to use `unzip` which does this correctly.
 * Change the binary (Visual2) to give it execute permission `chmod a+x VisUAL2`
 * Run Visual2
 * In case of problems check the documentation on running electron applications on your distro.
 Contact [me](t.clarke@ic.ac.uk) if you'd like access to the source repo [Visual2](https://github.com/ImperialCollegeLondon/Visual2) and compile Visual2 from source, which may be easier to run under linux.